-- 1. Loans are available in amounts up to \$300.00 per semester with the maximum loan balance due not to exceed \$900.00.
-Loan notes of up to two years are available with an interest charge of 4% (APR). - 2.
-Extensions may be granted on loans which are currently due as determined by the Loan and Aid Committee.
-Extensions on 90 day notes may not exceed 90 additional days and the current interest rate will be applicable retroactive to the original date of the loan.
-All requests for extensions on a 90 day loan must be accompanied by a completed Student Financial Assistance application (long form).
-Extensions on loan notes longer than 90 days will not exceed 12 months maximum. - No additional loans will be provided if a student has an overdue loan(s). - 4.
+- Loans are available in amounts up to \$300.00 per semester with the maximum loan balance due not to exceed \$900.00.
+Loan notes of up to two years are available with an interest charge of 4% (APR). - Extensions may be granted on loans which are currently due as determined by the Loan and Aid Committee.
+Requests for extensions should be brought to the Director of Student Affairs. - 3.
+No additional loans will be provided if a student has an overdue loan(s). - 4.
 No loans can be provided for students with a balance due on their seminary account unless a written account resolution plan is filed with the Assistant to the President: Business Affairs. - 5.
 Loans are provided only on the basis of the stated need of the student and for the purpose of meeting that need.